Service Leadership Team Biographies

 Image

 Steve has a Masters degree in Business from Lincoln University, along with a BSc Hons Degree from the University of Central Lancaster.
-Steve has completed the Executive Leadership Program and is an active member of the Institute of Fire Engineers.
+Steve has completed the Executive Leadership Program.

 The married father of two sons joined South Yorkshire FRS in 2014 as head of emergency response.
 He went on to lead the service’s community and business fire safety teams and spearheaded the creation of a joint community safety team with South Yorkshire Police.
 He also acted as Assistant Chief Fire Officer and head of service delivery.

-Steve enjoys outdoor pursuits including cycling, running and walking with his border terrier.
+Steve enjoys outdoor pursuits including cycling and running.

 Tony Hope, Deputy Chief Executive

-Tony holds the position of Deputy Chief Executive and he also holds the statutory position of Treasurer (Section 151 Officer) to the Fire and Rescue Authority.
+Tony holds the position of Deputy Chief Executive, and he also holds the statutory position of Treasurer (Section 151 Officer) to the Fire and Rescue Authority.
 Tony’s role and responsibilities are extensive and integral to the strategic management of the organisation as a whole.
-He is the key advisor to the Fire and Rescue Authority on all financial matters and his Service responsibilities include strategic and transactional finance, estates, facilities management, ICT, procurement, corporate communications and governance.
-Tony is also a Director and Company Secretary of the Authority’s trading arms, County Durham and Darlington Fire and Rescue CIC and Vital Fire Solutions which were formed to enable trading with the private sector.
+He is the key advisor to the Fire and Rescue Authority on all financial matters and his Service responsibilities include strategic and transactional finance, human resources, estates and facilities management, digital, data and technology services, procurement, corporate communications and governance.

-Tony is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA) and his background is in local government having previously worked for Durham County Council and North Tyneside Council before joining County Durham and Darlington Fire Service as Head of Finance in 2011.
-He has over thirty years of experience working with the fire and rescue service in a finance capacity.
+Tony is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA) and his background is in local government finance, having previously worked for Durham County Council and North Tyneside Council before joining County Durham and Darlington Fire Service as Head of Finance in 2011.
+He has over 30 years of experience working with the fire and rescue service in a finance capacity.
+Tony is married with a grown-up son.

 Directors